 “Each day Americans are bombarded by dozens of conflicting messages about food.
 Sometimes health professionals can't even agree on what we should eat for optimal health.
 One thing they can agree on: Eat more fruits and vegetables.
 The scientific evidence is clear, and overwhelming.
 These foods can help maintain a healthy weight, and help reduce the risk of diet-related chronic diseases – such as heart disease, diabetes, stroke and certain types of cancer.
 All that, and they come in such colorful, varied and delicious packages!”

 As PBH notes, healthy cancer-fighting foods come in many different packages, canned soup along with canned veggies and fruits included.
 Dr. Oz’s anti-BPA hype might discourage eating of canned vegetables and healthy, low-calorie canned soups.
 Given the convenience and affordability of these packaged foods, Oz’s advice could contribute to cancer rate increases by reducing overall fruit and vegetable consumption.

-Dr. Oz doesn’t ever consider why BPA is used in the first place.
+Dr. Oz also doesn’t ever consider why BPA is used in the first place.
 BPA-based resins that line food containers to prevent development of deadly pathogens like E coli.
 If his contribution to the hype helps produce bans on BPA, will Dr. Oz step up and apologize if substitutes don’t work as well and people get sick?

-Apparently, the sage advice for good health—eat lots of fruit and vegetables and whole grains, exercise, and keep weight down—doesn’t attract as many viewers as does the junk claims and the blame-game (blame chemicals not personal lifestyle choices) approach.
+Apparently, the sage advice for good health—eat lots of fruit and vegetables and whole grains, exercise, and keeping weight down—doesn’t attract as many viewers as does the junk claims and the blame-game (blame chemicals not personal lifestyle choices) approach.